NeeroxZ/todo-webapp/README.md

 This project is based on React

 #Used technologies
-1.Fronted
+1. Fronted
    -React
    -CSS
    -JSX based on JS
    -HTML
 2.Backend
-  -
+  -XX